-Neighbourhood Development January to February 2023
+Neighbourhood Development

-In Winter 2023, the approach to new

-neighbourhood development emphasized a mix of mid-rise and taller buildings that prioritize wood-frame construction where possible.
+In Winter 2023, the approach to new neighbourhood development emphasized a mix of mid-rise and taller buildings that prioritize wood-frame construction where possible.
 New neighbourhood development was focused in new and expanded neighbourhood areas south of the academic core, including Wesbrook Place South, Acadia, Stadium Neighbourhood and Hawthorn Place North.